Ask AI

 After defining a job, it can be attached to a schedule.
 A schedule's responsibility is to start a run of the assigned job at a specified time.
 Schedules are added with the ScheduleDefinition class.

 To regularly update the assets, add the new ScheduleDefinition import, create a new schedule for the hackernews_job, and add the schedule to the code location.
-The code below is how your __init__.py should look after making these changes:
+The code below is how your definitions.py should look after making these changes:

 from dagster import (